vvscode/docs/docs/voice/using-rest.md

 **CanonicalizedHeaders**: Currently the only header required is “X-Timestamp”.

-### User Signed Request

-    Authorization = “User” + " " + USER_AUTHORIZATION

-> **Note**
->
-> The USER\_AUTHORIZATION is received in its entiry from ‘\[POST\] /authentication’.
-It can be added to the header as it is.

-*Example*

-    Authorization: User eyJhcHBsaWNhdGlvbktleSI6IllPVVJfQVBQTElDQVRJT05fS0VZIiwiaWRlbnRpdHkiOnsidHlwZSI6ImVtYWlsIiwiZW5kcG9pbnQiOiJhZGRyZXNzQGV4YW1wbGUuY29tIn0sImNyZWF0ZWQiOiIyMDE1LTA2LTI0VDA4OjMyOjMyLjk0MTc2MDVaIn0=:Uc3UQ6tnextCCXiuieizBGNf16SDKFGFWMpu6LKbOwA=

 ### Callback Request Signing

 The Sinch Platform can initiate callback requests to a URL you define (_Callback URL_) on events like call initiation, call answer, and call disconnect.